Why You May Not Initially Notice Serious Injuries Right After a Crash

 What is Whiplash?

 Most people recognize the term “whiplash,” but not everyone understands what it means.
 Whiplash is a type of neck injury that results from the neck rapidly snapping back and then forward.
-Whiplash is an injury that commonly occurs after a rear end car accident.
-The most common symptoms experienced are neck pain, shoulder pain, and a headache, sometimes a severe headache.
+Whiplash is an injury that commonly occurs after a rear-end car accident.
+The most common symptoms experienced are neck pain, shoulder pain, and a headache, sometimes a severe headache, this may require a physical therapist such as Luna, to do a consultation to see how severe the injury is.
 As with any other injury, whiplash can vary greatly in both the degree of injury and how long the injury will impact the functioning and pain of the victim.
 Even a whiplash injury that will be temporary in nature can cause significant localized pain accompanied by nerve pain that radiates throughout the body and results in significant short-term, functional limitations.

 Common Car Crash Injury Symptoms